 What happens during a sports physical?

-During a thorough sports physical visit, the medical provider will:
+During a thorough sports physical visit, your child’s provider will:

 While rare, sometimes a concern may arise that requires additional evaluation.
 For instance, if your provider discovers a new murmur or heart rhythm issue, they may refer your child to a pediatric cardiologist or order an EKG.
 Another example is if a provider learns of chest pain, palpitations, or fainting, they may refer to a cardiologist for consultation.
 In cases of musculoskeletal injury, your provider may recommend consulting with an orthopedist or physical therapist.